 We could go on and on about the beauty of the George School campus.
 There’s the bucolic landscape that’s gorgeous any time of year.
 And there is the warmth of the buildings, both new and old.
-A wall of windows overlooking a rain garden makes the new library a cozy place to open a book or laptop, while the warm patina of wood makes Bancroft and Retford, two of our buildings, equally cozy places to open your mind.
+A wall of windows overlooking a rain garden makes the library a cozy place to open a book or laptop, while the warm patina of wood makes Bancroft and Retford equally cozy places to open your mind.

 Let’s face it, though.
 Words like bucolic and patina sound more like SAT prep than the best way to get a feel for our campus.
 For that, check out George School 360, stroll around our interactive map, and of course come visit.
 Then you can get a real feel for the life of this place.

-You will see a student alone in deep thought or in rich discussion with friends and teachers.
+You will see students in deep thought alone or in deep discussion with friends and teachers.
 You’ll hear people playing a game or hanging out in Marshall (our student center) or Red Square (our brick courtyard).
 And you’ll feel our community, which even in the silence of Quaker meeting for worship still manages to say, “You’re part of us.”

 Newtown and Beyond